khuongduy354/search-rs/readme.md

 <!-- - parse that big hashmap to json   -->

 - More lexer features (watch videos), uppercase, dataset
+- search words => create hashmap, has path-freq of that words

 - Small tricks video?